Amex Gold Card Credits: How To Get Up To $424 In Value

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!

-The American Express® Gold Card (review) is one of the best cards for earning Membership Rewards points.
-The card is ideal for anyone who spends a lot on dining, whether at restaurants or supermarkets.
-The card even recently underwent a full refresh, and now offers more perks, though at a higher price point.
+The American Express® Gold Card (review) is one of the best cards for earning Membership Rewards points, and it also has an excellent welcome offer.
+The card is ideal for anyone who spends a lot on dining, whether at restaurants or supermarkets, and in my experience, getting approved for the card is quite easy.

 The Amex Gold Card has a $325 annual fee (Rates & Fees), though the card also offers up to $424 in annual credits, which could more than offset the annual fee, not even accounting for all the other perks.